BhargavKadali39/Colored_text_in_python/README.md

 #colorama

 Here we used the module named colorama which can add background and foreground color to the text we give as output.

+This might not be good as css in html still works tho.